-The Reverend James Ishmael Ford (Myoun Roshi) was ordained a Soto Zen priest in 1969 and trained at temples in San Francisco and Oakland, then at Shasta Abbey in Mt.
+The Reverend James Ishmael Ford (Myoun Roshi) was ordained a Zen priest within the Soto tradition in 1969, training at temples in San Francisco, Oakland, and then at Shasta Abbey in Mt.
 Shasta, California.
 He received Dharma transmission from Rev. Houn Jiyu Kennett in 1971.
 Later, he spent many years studying with the koan teacher Dr. John Tarrant, and in 2005 received inka shomei from him.

 James is a member of the American Zen Teachers Association (AZTA).
 He served on the membership committee of the AZTA for a decade.

 James is also an ordained Unitarian Universalist minister.
 James served as a parish minister for twenty-five years and is minister-emeritus of the First Unitarian Church of Providence.
 He currently serves as consulting minister with the First Unitarian Church of Los Angeles.